swnotmetal/swnotmetal/README.md

 # 💫 About Me:
-Passionate full-stack developer, BIT student in Laurea University of Applied Science
+Passionate full-stack developer, develop digital service (BIT) student in Laurea University of Applied Science

 🔭 I’m currently working on my own webshop project functions and integrations <br>👯 I’m looking to collaborate on DevOps, CI/CD pipelines, docker, node.js backends<br>🤝 I’m looking for help with acquiring an internship <br>🌱 I’m currently learning docker orchestration <br>⚡ Fun fact: I have a M.A in Musicology, speak four languages, have the cutest cat.